 While not a mantel, I love the idea of keeping the table free of clutter, while adding art around the TV to beautify the space.

 via Summer Adams

 Love how she created height on each end!

 Paneling and trim work always works, and adds interest so you don’t necessarily need knick knacks!

 Via Thrifty Decor Chic – love the black shiplap and sconces!

 The mantel is the perfect place for faux greens like topiaries.
 Two topiaries on either end is not only an easy solution, but you really can’t do it wrong!
 It just looks good every time.
-Only have small greens?
-Put lower topiaries in the middle, or grouped in a box.

 Like This Post?
 Pin It!